 You are here

-During the time in which the American Jazz Museum and The Blue Room are closed, we have designed a contest to pay homage to one of the world’s greatest musicians, Charlie Parker.
+During the time in which the American Jazz Museum and The Blue Room were closed, we designed a contest to pay homage to one of the world’s greatest musicians, Charlie Parker.
 Our efforts are meant to stimulate the creative minds of all musicians (instrumentalists and vocalists) and to award a small stipend to the top three winners of the contest.

 Participants filmed a performance of a bebop tune based on the criteria set below.

 - Selected from one of the two categories:

 - Compose and perform (1) tune in the bebop style.

 Arrange and perform (1) Charlie Parker tune of your choice.

 The selected tunes were 3 minutes or less.

 The selected tune were performed as a solo, duo, trio, quartet, or your preferred ensemble size, with extreme care and effort taken towards social distancing and reducing the spread of COVID-19.

 First place - $250